grwlf/uru/README.md

 Requirements
 ============

-I've committed some intermediate files so I hope that all that you need in order to build URU are the POSIX environment, the Ur/Web compiler in source form and the sqlite3 database engine.
+The Ur/Web compiler in source form, sqlite3 and the POSIX env are required in order to build the demo and watch it running.

 For the development, [cake3](https://github.com/grwlf/cake3) and [urembed](https://github.com/grwlf/urembed) are needed as well.
 Both of them